 Professor Hugh Brady Vice-Chancellor and President at the University of Bristol

 The University of Bristol is ranked among the world’s leading research-intensive universities.
 Our research has global academic impact, and our researchers are amongst the most cited in the world.
 But we want our research to have economic and social impact too.

 As an institution, we strive to embed entrepreneurial thinking in our staff and students – to be a beacon of good practice in innovation and enterprise, and a sector leader in terms of our ability to establish and maintain productive collaborations that benefit us all.

-This ambition is personified by the strength of our partnership with Unit DX.
+This ambition is personified by the strength of our partnership with Science Creates.